kenyofaria/IFG/README.md

 # IFG
-This project is about my classes related to ORM.
+This repository is about projects related to my subjects at IFG.
-Several improvements are needed to be applied in real world problems.
+Java projects, web apps and Android samples are available to be used as you wish